Stochastic compressible Navier-Stokes equations under location uncertainty and their approximations for ocean modelling: Stochastic compressible Navier--Stokes equations

 \section{Stochastic compressible Navier--Stokes equations}

-To obtain the stochastic compressible Navier--Stokes equations we \EM{will need to} apply the SRTT equation~\eqref{eq:SRTT_transport} to the mass, momentum and total energy.
-This requires at first to properly define the physical variables.
+To derive the stochastic compressible Navier--Stokes equations, we first apply the stochastic Reynolds transport theorem (SRTT)~\eqref{eq:SRTT_transport} to the mass, mass of species, momentum, and total energy equations.
+This procedure requires a precise definition of the physical variables involved.